Haithem-ICT/networking-notes/VLANs/README.md

 🔍 Small Example
 In a campus network simulation, Admin PCs use ports Fa0/1 - 5 assigned to VLAN 10, while IT PCs use ports Fa0/2 - 5 assigned to VLAN 20.
 Because they are isolated at Layer 2, they cannot communicate with each other until a Layer 3 routing device moves the packets across the boundaries.

----

-Which folder do you want to build next using the trick?
-We can map out the **Trunking** chapter or the **Router-on-a-Stick** configuration layout!